Landscape

 About the project:

 The Chimanimani Landscape Restoration Project (CLRP) is a 206,000-hectare (ha) holistic restoration initiative designed to balance conservation and competing needs of communities and forests in western Mozambique.
 The project takes a mosaic landscape restoration approach to maintain and restore the essential ecosystem services generated by the Chimanimani landscape.
-The project includes forest restoration, agroforestry, and community land use planning activities within Chimanimani National Park’s (PNC) 170,000 ha buffer zone, as well as Eden Reforestation Projects’ (Eden) current restoration sites near the Buffer Zone in Sussundenga District of Manica Province, Mozambique.
+The project includes forest restoration, agroforestry, and community land use planning activities within Chimanimani National Park’s (PNC) 170,000 ha buffer zone, as well as Eden: People+Planet's (Eden) current restoration sites near the Buffer Zone in Sussundenga District of Manica Province, Mozambique.

 Chimanimani National Park (formerly Reserve) and its Buffer Zone protect the Chimanimani Mountains, which run along the border between Mozambique and Zimbabwe.
 These protected areas were established to prevent the degradation of sensitive Afromontane forest habitats from the impact of agriculture and uncontrolled fire, leading causes of deforestation in Mozambique due to Swidden (slash-and-burn) agriculture practices.
 In Mozambique, this agricultural practice accounts for 89,000 ha of deforestation per year, roughly 65% of the country’s total annual forest loss.